 You gotta dry off those brushes after you clean them!
 Cloths are great for this, but depending on how frequently you're changing colors, you may get more mileage out of a good 'ol newspaper.

 You don't need to be a bearded European artist to use a palette.
 Really, it's just the term for the surface upon which you mix your paint.
 It can be a large piece of glass or ceramic, or even a disposable book of palette pages sold at art supply stores.

 Be sure that it's large enough for what you're doing, though.
 You want plenty of room to mix colors and "spread out" on the palette without feeling crowded.
+(Need a reminder on the best ways to mix oil paint?
+We've gotchu).
 A good rule of thumb is to have a palette space that is about half the size of your finished canvas.

-When you're ready to paint in oil, you'll need something to paint on .
-Contrary to popular belief, it doesn't have to be canvas.
+When you're ready to paint in oil, you'll need something to paint on.
+Contrary to popular belief, it doesn't have to be canvas (though you can stretch your own canvases for oil or acrylic painting — an affordable and customizable option).
 As long as you prime your surface with gesso, you can actually use just about anything.

-Some painters prefer to do their "sketch" in paint directly on the work surface, but others prefer pencil.
-Since oil paint is opaque, you can use a soft, broad-tipped pencil such as a charcoal pencil and then paint right over it with no harm done.
+Some painters prefer to do their "sketch" in paint directly on the work surface, but others prefer pencil for mapping out shapes .
+Because oil paint is opaque, you can use a soft, broad-tipped pencil such as a charcoal pencil and then paint right over it with no harm done.

 Many, but not all artists, prefer to paint with an easel.
 It's not required, but it may help you from hunching while you paint.
 If you're just getting started, try to find one secondhand or an inexpensive tabletop option.
 The real deal can be expensive, so make sure this hobby sticks before investing.